coin-or/MibS/index.md

    /* vectors of upper and lower bounds, etc., as usual for an     */ /* MILP solver                                                  */

-   model->loadProblemData(*newMatrix, varLB, varUB, objCoef, conLB,
+   model.loadProblemData(*newMatrix, varLB, varUB, objCoef, conLB,
                           conUB, colType, 1, mps->getInfinity(),
                           rowSense);